aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 It is then up to you to take action: you may or may not install a later package that is available.

 A> ### Later major versions
-A> When you specify the `-major` flag of the `CheckForLaterVersion` user command then the user command will also report later major versions.
+A> When you specify the `-major` flag of the `CheckForLaterVersion` user command then the user command will rather report later major versions.

 ## Downgrading